dbbabcock/data602_project_1_student_success/README.md

 <h1>Data Features:</h1>

-This dataset is contains generated data for 10,000 students, several features about them, and their performance on 3 tests (Math, Reading, and Writing).
+This dataset is contains generated data for 5,000 students, several features about them, and their performance on 3 tests (Math, Reading, and Writing).
 The features are:

 1. Sex
-2. Ethnic Group (Anonymized)
+2. Ethnic Group (Anonymized into Groups A, B, C, D, E)
-3.
+3. Parental Level of Education

-The features are relatively limited, and other information about conditions the clients suffer from (heart disease, diabetes, etc.), repeat visits, medications, etc. would be useful but are not presently available.
-For now, the company hopes to demonstrate that this data could prove useful to the future of the company and that analyzing it is a worthwhile endeavor.
+4. Lunch (Standard / Free or Reduced)
+5. Test Preparation Course Completed (Yes / No)

 <h1>Packages and Versions Used:</h1>